 BritBox launched in the UK in late 2019.
 The new platform is a joint venture between the BBC and ITV and it offers an array of British films and television shows.

-So how does it compare to rivals like Netflix and is it worth the subscription fee?
+So how does it compare with rivals like Netflix and is it worth the subscription fee?
 Read on to learn whether BritBox is worth your while.

 BritBox is a streaming service hosting a collection of popular British shows, encompassing comedy, drama, film and documentary.
 The platform is backed by ITV and the BBC, and features shows from their channels as well as Channel 4 and Channel 5.